Written by: Bruce Mitchell

 Edited and Published by: William Billeaud

 Before you can import or purchase any equipment for your China operations you need to create a Chinese company or Wholly Owned Foreign Investment.
 You will need to create a company for every location in China.
 You can’t just create one company and then build facilities elsewhere.
+It is different from in the US, where you simply need to consider llc vs inc advantages and the like.

 The procedure is long and somewhat arduous.
 In my book “13 Steps to Manufacturing in China” I liken the entire procedure to climbing the Great Wall of China!
 Some steps are quick and some take time to develop and get approved along the way.